Nuitka/Nuitka/README.rst

    output for the details of these and check the section "Good Looks".

-Again, on Windows, for the temporary file directory, by default the user one is used, however this is overridable with a path specification given in ``--windows-onefile-tempdir-spec=%TEMP%\\onefile_%PID%_%TIME%`` which is the default and asserts that the temporary directories created cannot collide.
+Again, on Windows, for the temporary file directory, by default the user one is used, however this can be overridden with a path specification given in ``--windows-onefile-tempdir-spec=%TEMP%\\onefile_%PID%_%TIME%`` which is the default and asserts that the temporary directories created cannot collide.

 Currently these expanded tokens are available: